Genius (company): Google search penalty

 In December 2013, Google penalized Rap Genius for violating their backlinks guidelines,—particularly involvement with blog networks—by removing them from its top search results.
 Even with the search query "rap genius", results from rapgenius.com did not appear in the top results.
 Instead, the top results showed Rap Genius' Twitter, Facebook, and Wikipedia pages, as well as news related to the penalty.
 This happened after blogger and Rap Genius contributor John Marbach exposed its link scheme to manipulate Google search results by offering Tweets or Facebook shares in exchange for linking to Rap Genius with keyword rich texts.
 Rap Genius posted an apology, promising to stop and reverse the practice.
 Rap Genius also pointed out that its competitors were participating in similar or worse practices, and asked Google to look at "the whole lyrics search landscape" and improve its lyric search results.

 Ten days later, after removing links in violation of Google's Quality Guidelines, Rap Genius partially recovered from their penalty.

 Resignation of Mahbod Moghadam

 Fast Company featured Rap Genius co-founder Mahbod Moghadam in its list of the Most Creative People of 2013.
 By early 2014, however, Moghadam had reduced his involvement in Genius to a part-time role, due to complications from his surgery for meningioma, a benign brain tumor.
 In May 2014, Moghadam resigned after annotating the manifesto of Isla Vista spree killer Elliot Rodger in ways labeled as inappropriate.
+Moghadam died in March 2024 due to complications from a brain tumor.